-In August 2003, the Corporation issued \$1.0 billion in floating rate convertible debentures due in 2033.
-The debentures bear interest at a rate equal to threemonth LIBOR less 25 basis points, reset quarterly.
-The interest rate in effect at December 31, 2004 was 2.04%.
+In 2003, the Corporation issued \$1.0 billion in floating rate convertible debentures due in 2033.
+The debentures bear interest at a rate equal to three-month LIBOR less 25 basis points, reset quarterly.
+The interest rate in effect at December 31, 2005 was 4.09%.
 Interest on the debentures is payable quarterly through August 15, 2008, after which the interest will accrue as part of the value of the debenture and will be payable, along with the principal amount of the debenture, at maturity.
 The debentures are convertible by holders into shares of the Corporation's common stock on a contingent basis under the circumstances described in the indenture related to these securities as discussed below.
-Absent certain events not currently anticipated, the debentures are not convertible unless the price of the Corporation's common stock is greater than or equal to 130% of the applicable conversion price for a specified period during a quarter.
-The conversion price was \$75.00 per share at December 31, 2004, and is expected to change over time as provided for in the indenture agreement.
+The debentures are not convertible unless the price of the Corporation's common stock is greater than or equal to 130% of the applicable conversion price for a specified period during a quarter, or unless certain events occur including, among others: Lockheed Martin calling the debentures for redemption; Lockheed Martin distributing to all holders of its common stock certain rights to purchase shares of its common stock at less than market value on the trading day immediately preceding the declaration date of the distribution; and the credit rating assigned to the debentures by either Moody's or Standard & Poor's is lower than Ba1 or BB+.